wende/elchemy/README.md

 ### CAVEAT: Web version does *not* do any type checking.
 It only parses syntax.
 For full type and syntax checking run the CLI version

+## Patch Notes:
+### v0.4
+  - New name `Elchemy` (without 'm')
+    - New repository and std lib name
+    - New compile tools commands (All commands can be still called with an old name and it will be supported for next couple of versions)
+### v0.3
+  - Native modules
+  - Imported types and type aliases
+  - Type polimorhpism
+  - Advanced syntax and bugfixes

 ## Usage

 ### Prerequisites